AppsterdamGreece/AppsterdamGreece.github.io/_drafts/2013-12-23-Appsterdam-Guru-Session-Natural-User-Interfaces101.md

 ### About The Presenter

-Yannis is a NUI enginneer and active contributor to the [Open Kinect] project.
+Yannis is a NUI engineer and active contributor to the [Open Kinect] project.
 He is the author of [LuaVision], a scripting NUI platform.

 His work has been utilised by organizations like [the Athenian School of fine arts] and [european projects for patient rehabilitation]